A trope used when a character undergoes aging more quickly than normal. It can occur anywhere from a matter of seconds to a matter of weeks.

 - The Longevity potion reduced the drinker's age by 1-10 years.
 However, each time one was drunk there was a 1% cumulative chance that the effect of all previous potions would be reversed.
-If a 100 year old human had drunk many such potions and was effectively 50 years old when this occurred, they would suddenly become 150 years old and die immediately of old age.
+If a 150 year old human had drunk many such potions and was effectively 50 years old when this occurred, they would suddenly become their true age and possibly die immediately of old age.
 Old age being one of the few irreversible ways of dying in D&D, this is a very serious threat.

 - Being touched by a ghost would instantly age a character by 10-40 years.

-- Casting certain powerful spells (such as Alter Reality, Wish and Resurrection) would automatically and immediately age the caster by a certain number of years.
+- Casting certain powerful spells (Alter Reality, Gate, Limited Wish, Restoration, Resurrection and Wish) would automatically and immediately age the caster by a certain number of years.

 - Being affected by a Haste spell or drinking a potion of Speed would age the recipient by one year.

 - If the wielder of a Staff of Withering expended two charges from the staff while hitting a creature, the victim would age 10 years instantly.